Introduction to String in C++

-String is a library function in C++, which helps in performing all the string related operations in the program.
-And there is a ‘string’ data type that is assigned to a variable containing a set of characters which are surrounded by the double quotations.
-Any continuous characters assigned to a variable is called String variable.
+A string is a library function in C++ that helps perform all the string-related operations in the program.
+A ‘string’ data type is assigned to a variable containing characters surrounded by double quotations.
+Any continuous characters assigned to a variable are called a String variable.
 Here, let us see the usage of String data type in C++ programming language.

 Syntax: